epmikida/TutorialTest/docs/source/main.rst

 Your First Charm++ Program
 ##########################

-In simple "Hello World" example, we will learn how Charm++ programs start, and how to define our very first chare.
-Code for this part of the tutorial is found in ``charm/examples/tutorial/1_mainchare``.
+In this simple "Hello World" example, we will learn how Charm++ programs start, and how to define our very first chare.
+Code for this part of the tutorial is found in ``examples/tutorial_1_main/``.

 **********************************************
 The Main Chare: Entry Point of the Application
 **********************************************

-As described in `What is Charm++?`_, a Charm++ application is composed of chares.
+As described in :ref:`intro`, a Charm++ application is composed of chares.
 Therefore, in order to write a Charm++ application we must learn how to define and create chares.
 The first type of chare we will learn about is called a **mainchare**.
 The **mainchare** for a Charm++ application is